sc-ventures/cloudbreak-documentation/docs/hostnames.md

 **Steps**

 1. **Create a new VPC or use your existing VPC**:

+    To create a new VPC, navigate to the Amazon VCP console and click on *Start VPC Wizard*.

     * CIDR block example: *10.3.0.0/16* [DB-QUESTION: I only see an option  called "Enable DNS hostnames".
 Is that what you mean here?]
     * Enable DNS resolution and DNS hostnames: *Yes*
     * Subnet's CIDR example: *10.3.3.0/28*
     > Optionally, you may want to set up an Internet Gateway for the VPC and add a default route to the routing table for the Internet Gateway.
     Additionally, you may want to enable the *Auto-assign Public IP* option.
     This way Cloudbreak would reach the cluster from outside of the VPC and the cluster would have internet access.

+    For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html#Create-VPC).

 2. **Set up DNS server in your VPC/subnet**:
     * In the configuration ensure that you have DNS records and reverse DNS pointers for all IP address (for example 10.3.3.4-14)